-Ngari, a remote region in west Tibet and south-west Qinghai-Tibet Plateau.
+Ngari, is a remote region in western Tibet and the southwest Tibetan Plateau.
 It is bordered by Shigatse to the Southeast, Nagqu to the East, Xinjiang to the North, India and Nepal to the Southwest.
 Ngari has a total land area of 345,000 square kilometers, spanning 680km from south to north and 700km from east to west.
-The landscape of Ngari is full of gorges, peaks, lakes, forest, and volcanoes, making it difficult to develop a good transportation system in this region.
+The landscape of Ngari is full of gorges, peaks, lakes, forests, and volcanoes, making it difficult to develop a good transportation system in this region.
 However, tourists are able to get to Ngari and see Lake Manasarovar, Mount Kailash and Guge Kingdom through the constructed roads and airport.

 Flight to Ngari